Political Science

 Public Administration Program Information

-This Master of Public Administration program is offered jointly by the Department of Political Studies at the University of Manitoba and the Department of Political Science at the University of Winnipeg.
+This Master of Public Administration program is offered jointly by the Department of Political Science at the University of Manitoba and the Department of Political Science at the University of Winnipeg.
 Unless otherwise specified by particular agreements attached to its own creation, it is governed by the general procedures and regulations devised by the two universities for joint master’s programs.

 Joint Master's Program

 The University of Manitoba and The University of Winnipeg together offer the Joint Master's program, with courses and thesis direction (if applicable) offered at both institutions.
-Students of a JMP are admitted by the Faculty of Graduate Studies at the University of Manitoba.
+Students of a JMP are admitted by the Faculty of Graduate and Postdoctoral Studies at the University of Manitoba.
 Graduates of Joint Master’s programs receive a joint-institution parchment.
 Students in the JMP may elect to attend the convocation of either of the two participating universities.
 The programs are governed by the Joint Discipline Committee (JDC) at the department/unit level, consisting of faculty members of both institutions.

 Admission Information

-Admission to the Faculty of Graduate Studies
+Admission to the Faculty of Graduate and Postdoctoral Studies

 Application and Admission Procedures are found in the Academic Guide.